alexalisauskas/PLAN506_Storymaps/content/visualize_layers.md

 But because the data is represented differently depending on the country, the symbology does not accurately represent the number of deaths per country.
 As mentioned before, some countries have death counts by city, some by county, and some only at the country level.

 Let's experiment with another kind of symbology.
 Using the Map Viewer Classic, it was much easier to create copies of layers.
-Some of the functionality from Map Viewer Classic is still not available in the new Map Viewer, which has certain elements not available in the Classic Viewer.
+Some of the functionality from Map V

-Instead of creating a duplicate layer to symbolize differently, we'll re-add the same layer from the Living Atlas in the same way we did before.

 *5*{: .circle .circle-blue} First get rid of the three layers we're not using by clicking the ellipsis next to each and selecting **Remove**.

 *6*{: .circle .circle-blue} Then click **Add layer** and use the Living Atlas to add the same **Coronavirus COVID-19 Cases V2** layer.